HEADER-do-you-need-vaccines-to-travel-to-fiji-Credit-fijipocketguide.com© FijiPocketGuide.com

 Travel Vaccination Advice for Fiji

 Let’s cut straight to the chase.
-No, you do not need vaccinations for Fiji with the exception that a vaccine for yellow fever is required if you are coming from a yellow fever area.
+No, you do not need vaccinations for Fiji, except that a vaccine for yellow fever is required if you come from a yellow fever area.
 However, this guide to the vaccines recommended for entering Fiji goes through the current suggested vaccinations.
 In addition, the World Health Organisation (WHO) recommends that travellers be covered with up-to-date vaccinations for diphtheria, tetanus, measles, mumps, rubella and polio when travelling anywhere in the world, including Fiji.
-We go through the whole list of mandatory and recommended vaccinations for Fiji in this guide.
+In this guide, we go through the list of mandatory and recommended vaccinations for Fiji.

 What Vaccinations Do You Need to Enter Fiji?